GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: The GePUP-ES formulation

 More recently, based on the generalized SAV approach \cite{huang22:_new_class_imex_bdfk_sav}, Huang et al. have devised high-order consistent splitting schemes for the Navier-Stokes equations, with periodic boundary conditions in \cite{huang21:_stability_error_analysis_higher_order_imex_ns_periodic_bc} and no-slip boundary conditions in \cite{wu22:_new_class_higher_order_decoupled_inses_rotating}.

-In this section, we couple the GePUP-E formulation (\ref{eq:GePUPe}) to the SAV approach introduced in \cite{shen18:SAV,shen19:SAV_Review} to deal with the nonlinear convection term $\mathbf{u}\cdot\nabla \mathbf{u}$ so that unconditionally energy-stable numerical schemes can be constructed. \begin{definition} The \emph{GePUP-ES formulation of the INSE on no-slip domains} is
+In this section, we couple the GePUP-E formulation (\ref{eq:GePUPe}) to the SAV approach introduced in \cite{shen18:SAV,shen19:SAV_Review} to deal with the nonlinear convection term $\mathbf{u}\cdot\nabla \mathbf{u}$ so that unconditionally energy-stable numerical schemes can be constructed. \begin{defn} The \emph{GePUP-ES formulation of INSE on no-slip domains} is